avinor/terraform-azurerm-remote-backend/README.md

 ## CI/CD

 To use the remote state in a CI/CD process (for instance Azure DevOps Pipelines) it is recommended to create a service principal that is granted access to the key-vault only.
 It can then read the SAS Token from key-vault to access the storage account.
 CI/CD process should not have access to storage account directly, or use the root access key.

+## Notes

+### SAS Tokens in key-vault

+SAS Tokens are stored in key-vault to have better control who can access them.
+Users do not need access to the subscription where storage account is, just the SAS Token to access storage account.
+SAS Token also allows more granular access control, instead of using root access key to account.
+For instance can prod subscription have read access to shared remote state, but no access to write to it.

+### Token expiry date

+Looked into using Azure Automation to rotate the keys in key-vault automatically.
+Maybe this will be implemented later.
+Keys could be rotated daily together with storage account root access key.
+Just need to adjust the expiry date in `renew-tokens.sh` and run it on a schedule.